wintech119/DrimsNewBuildv2/replit.md

 DRIMS (Disaster Relief Inventory Management System) is a comprehensive web-based platform for the Government of Jamaica's ODPEM.
 It manages the full lifecycle of disaster relief supplies, from inventory tracking and donation management to relief request processing and distribution.

-The system integrates a **dual workflow architecture**, combining the authoritative ODPEM `aidmgmt-3.sql` schema with modern DRIMS workflow enhancements for compliance and improved user experience.
+The system uses the authoritative ODPEM `aidmgmt-3.sql` schema for all disaster relief workflows, ensuring complete compliance with established government processes.

 Key capabilities include:
 - **Multi-warehouse inventory management** with real-time and bin-level tracking.
 - **Disaster event coordination** and supply allocation.
-- **Dual relief workflows**: AIDMGMT (Request → Package → Intake) and DRIMS (Needs List → Fulfilment → Dispatch → Receipt).
+- **AIDMGMT relief workflow**: Request → Package → Intake for disaster relief processing.
 - **Comprehensive management suite**: User administration with RBAC, donor, agency, custodian management, inventory transfers, and location tracking.
 - **Analytics & reporting**: Dashboard with KPIs, notifications, and exportable reports.
 - **Donation and transfer management** with audit trails.